plai-group/admin-info/Travel.md

 # PLAI group travel info

 PLAI Group currently supports travel of lab members to conferences and other meetings to present their work.
-In this document, we summarize the lab policy on Travel and procedures you need to follow if you are traveling.
+This page summarizes the lab policy on travel and describes steps to follow if you are traveling.

 # PLAI Travel Policy
 Our current policy is as follows: